victorokech/cloudinary-profile-image/README.md

 ## Introduction

-Physical events are often packed with several brand activation activities and photo booths are always a must.
-We can make our space exciting and engaging to our audience by creating a photo booth.
-The virtual photo booth will take user images apply cool effect transformations and display them in a gallery.
+Modern web and mobile applications allow users to upload images to be used for their profiles.
+Using Cloudinary we will upload, transform and optimize the image uploaded and return a profile image that is optimized and consistent throughout the web application.

 ## PHPSandbox and Github

-All the code is available on [Github](https://github.com/victorokech/cloudinary-photobooth) and [PHPSandbox](https://phpsandbox.io/e/x/09rrc?layout=EditorPreview&defaultPath=%2F&theme=dark&showExplorer=no&openedFiles=) for a live demonstration of the Virtual Photo Booth Gallery.
+With [PHPSandbox](https://phpsandbox.io/e/x/09rrc?layout=EditorPreview&defaultPath=%2F&theme=dark&showExplorer=no&openedFiles=) we will be able to run a live demo of this project.
+All the code will be available on my [Github](https://github.com/victorokech/cloudinary-profile-image) repository for any references.

 ## Prerequisites

-To be able to follow this article, you need to have experience issuing commands through a terminal.
+To follow along, you need to have experience and be comfortable issuing commands through the terminal of your respective operating system.
 You should also have some knowledge of Git version control and PHP specifically with the Laravel framework.

 ## Getting Started

-We will need Composer to initiate a Laravel project and install our dependencies.
-Follow the steps below diligently.
-In step 1 we will install PHP and Composer.
+Composer is the de facto package installer for most PHP projects.
+Follow the steps below keenly to install PHP and Composer.

 1. Install [Composer](https://getcomposer.org/) and [PHP](https://www.php.net/manual/en/install.php) on
    your machine.
 Be sure to follow the steps for your respective operating system.
-2. There are two ways to install Laravel:
+2. Laravel can be installed in two ways:

 	1. Via Composer: